avocados23/WorldMiniWarII/README.md

 ### Notes

 The genetic programming algorithm can be in the console of the game, determining the outcome of your troops over time.

+## Acknowledgments
+Mrs. Huebsch -- my teacher
+Jack Kelly -- help in writing for the genetic programming algorithm